-Measure 1: Completer Effectiveness
+Measure 1: Completer Effectiveness and Impact on P12 Learning and Development

 Standard R4.1 state that the provider documents that program completers effectively contribute to P12 student-learning growth and apply in P12 classrooms the professional knowledge, skills, and dispositions that the preparation experiences were designed to achieve.
 In addition, the provider includes a rationale for the data elements provided.